PerfectlySoft/PerfectDocs/guide/repositoryLayout.md

 ## StORM - A Swift ORM

-[StORM is a Swift ORM](https://github.com/SwiftORM), written in Pefect.
+[StORM is a Swift ORM](https://github.com/SwiftORM), written in Perfect.
 The list of supported databases will continue to grow and mature.

 ## Perfect Servers